raatiniemi/linker/readme.md

 To enable automatic linking, i.e. the application creates symbolic links based on a regular expression.

-Each configuration item must supply a regex, prefix, and target.
+Each configuration item must supply a regex and target.

 * **regex** matches a basename.
 * **target** is the location to which the link will be created.